 4) Busy bees and friends

-Have you ever wanted to see a red squirrel?
-Now is the perfect time!
+Have you ever seen a red squirrel?
+Now is the perfect time.
 You can spot these little fluffy creatures all year round, but they are the most active and step outdoors at the beginning of spring.
-Bees, hares, frogs and newborn lambs emerge as well, encouraged by warmer temperatures.
-Try to spot them on your nature walks or at a farm park!
+Bees, hares and frogs emerge as well, encouraged by warmer temperatures.
+Try to spot them on your nature walks or in a farm park!

 5) Cherry blossom

-Blooming trees covered in pink flowers are one of the loveliest signs of the new season!
-You can spot lots of them if you live in the city – great news as you don’t have to head to the countryside to enjoy the first signs of spring!
-If you live in London, take your little ones for a family walk and spot as many cherry blossoms as possible – here are the 12 places in London where you can observe these beautiful trees and enjoy a springlike atmosphere!
+Blooming trees covered in pink flowers are one of the loveliest signs of the new season.
+If you live in London, take your little ones for a family walk and spot as many cherry blossoms as possible – here are 12 lovely places in London where you can spot cherry blossom.